milteam/MedSyn/README.md

 ![](assets/pipeline.png)

-Repository contains modules for generating clinical notes in Russian language based on target ICD-10 code. <br>
+The repository contains modules for generating clinical notes in Russian based on the target ICD-10 code. <br>
-The proposed framework utilizes symptoms sampled from medical knowledge graph as well as real clinical note examples for a given target ICD code. <br>
+The proposed framework utilizes symptoms sampled from a medical knowledge graph and real clinical note examples for a target ICD code. <br>
-It is possible to generate clinical notes without prior data but results may differ from those presented in the paper. <br>
+Generating clinical notes without prior data is possible, but results may differ from those presented in the paper. <br>

 ## Data for instruction fine-tuning:
-We provide all the collected data as well as data prepared for instruction fine-tuning.
-To acces the data download it from [link](https://drive.google.com/drive/folders/1nElrx-pG2WXxdjZW_oYx4tHsWvUkarJy?usp=sharing):
+We provide all the collected data and data prepared for instruction fine-tuning.
+To access the data, download it from the [link](https://drive.google.com/drive/folders/1nElrx-pG2WXxdjZW_oYx4tHsWvUkarJy?usp=sharing):

 * `datasets.zip` - collected datasets
 * `data_ift.zip` - datasets processed in instruction fine-tuning format